Zediogo96/FEUP_Comp_Java--/README.md

 ## Optimizations / extra features

-We implemented __Constant Propagation__ and __Constant Folding__: These visitors run after the AST is generated and before Ollir generation.
+We implemented __Constant Propagation__ and __Constant Folding__: these visitors run after the AST is generated and before Ollir generation.

 ## Project setup